Health Benefits Of Inversions In Yoga, & How To To Them

 Below, hear from a top yoga inversion trainer on the health benefits of inversions in yoga.
 As well as that, see yoga inversions beginners options.
 It’s for inversion yoga Brisbane, or for far beyond.

 I (Chris Lalor), have been turning myself upside down now for over 27 years.
-I get lots of the health benefits of inversions in yoga.
+So, I get lots of the health benefits of inversions in yoga.

-So here’s an outline of these benefits of yoga inversions.
 Plus, you’ll learn what is an inversion in yoga, and see examples of preparatory inverted poses.
-In addition, you’ll see easy inverted poses you can do as yoga inversions beginners options.

 As you’ll see, there are unexpected yoga inversion prop options too.